Acne Scar Treatment & Removal

 Any blemish or discoloration that is present for less than one year typically will be considered still in the healing stages.
 After this period, however, the scar likely will be permanent.
 Our skilled family physician, Dr. Shehla Ebrahim, can determine whether your area of concern is still healing or not and which type or combination of treatments will be best suited for your needs based on your anatomic factors, desired outcome, and available downtime.

-If you have additional questions about our acne scar treatments, or if you would like to schedule a complimentary consultation with Dr. Ebrahim, please contact us today.
+If you have additional questions about our acne scar treatments, or if you would like to schedule a consultation with Dr. Ebrahim, please contact us today.